bptlab/chimera/README.md

 * Maven build: `make build`
 * Local tomcat release: `make release_local` (requires Tomcat and Unix)
 * Docker build + deploy: `make docker` (update docker tag in `docker-compose.yml` beforehand!)

+## Contributing
+You want to help us?
+Great :+1:

+Please check out [Contributing.md](Contributing.md) for information how you can contribute to the Chimera project, including templates for bug reports, feature suggestions, and pull requests.

+## License
+The Chimera case engine is provided under the MIT free and open source software license - see [LICENSE.md](LICENSE.md) for details.